Monday, January 31, 2011

 • 3-4 teaspoons brown sugar

 Place cover on IP and seal.
 Pressure cook for 10 minutes.
 Do a quick release.
 Add cider vinegar, brown sugar, and the remaining can of kidney beans.
 Cover.
 Seal.
 Pressure cook 5-7 minutes.
 Do a quick release and taste for seasonings.
-If you want it a bit spicier, add some jalapeno seeds.
+If you want it a bit spicier, add some jalapeno seeds and/or spice mixture.

-It's important to taste your chile pepper.
+It's important to taste your jalapeño pepper.
 Some are hotter than others;

 others are more mild.
 This particular one was quite mild